 Need an easy appetizer that looks totally impressive?
 Store-bought pizza dough to the rescue (again)!
 Roll it out, cut it into strips, then tie each piece into a knot.
 Bake them for 20 minutes, then brush them with melted butter generously mixed with garlic and parsley as soon as they come out of the oven.
 Marinara sauce on the side is a must for dipping.
 Get our Garlic Pizza Dough Knot recipe.

-Rao's Homemade All Natural Marinara Sauce, $6.24 at Walmart
+Rao's Homemade All Natural Marinara Sauce, $6.94 from Walmart

 You don't need to tell if you use a (good) store-bought sauce either.